apache/pulsar/site2/docs/schema-manage.md

 - If you set the strategy at both namespace and broker level, it uses the namespace-level strategy.

 - If you do not set the strategy at any level, it uses the `FULL` strategy.
+For all available values, see [here](schema-evolution-compatibility.md#schema-compatibility-check-strategy).

 ### Topic level